eatahine/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod +x hello -script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello -script that sets the permission to the file hello chmod 753 hello -script that sets the mode of the file hello
+chmod +x hello -script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello -script that sets the permission to the file hello chmod 753 hello -script that sets the mode of the file hello chmod hello=olleh - script that sets the mode of the file hello the same as olleh’s mode